ACM40960/project-leongill/README.md

 strat = full_strategy_par(number_of_decks = 1, number_of_simulations = 10^3, include_double_down  = F, include_surrender = T, include_split = 4)
 ```

 The output is a hash map where each key is a position.
 The associated value is the move which maximizes player return given the inputted ruleset.
-Values of 0, 1, 2, 3 and 4 correspond to stick, hit, double down, surrender and split respectively.
-An exmaple of the first few terms of this output is shown below:
+Values of 0, 1, 2, 3 and 4 correspond to stick, hit, double down, surrender and split, respectively.
+An example of the first 11 terms of this output is shown below:

 #### Output
 ```text